portdebarcelona/OpenInfoAPI-Ports/docs/Presentation.md

 - [Youtube presentacion 9min](https://youtu.be/EXYsjfSUBBE)

-## Presentation ( january 2021)
+## Presentation

 ### Open Info API

-**Open Info API** for ports is the brainchild of Enric Rodellas and Jaume Bagot, both employees of the Port of Barcelona.
+**Open Info API** for ports is an Idea developed by Enric Rodellas and Jaume Bagot, both employees of the Port of Barcelona.

 ### Purpose

-The idea is to develop a set of open and standardized APIs, in order to provide **information on the status of the port** in real time.
+The purpouse of the Idea is to develop a set of open and standardized APIs, to provide **information on the status of the port** in real time.

 Port information, because we believe that there is a great demand and high use of information services by the Logistics Community.
 And, in addition, citizens demand more transparency and ease of access to the data of the administrations.

-Open and standardized, as part of a strategy aimed at its general use and that it can be replicated in other ports.
+Open and standardized, as part of a strategy aimed at the generalisation of its use and that it can be replicated in other ports.

 ### Examples